brettpreston/Rustic_Audio/Rust_Audio_Library/readme.md

 #### **How the Encoding Works**

 1. **Resampling**: If the input WAV file is not 48 kHz, it will be resampled to 48 kHz.
-2. **Mono Conversion**: If the input WAV file is stereo, it will be converted to mono by taking the left channel.
+2. **Mono Conversion**: If the input WAV file is stereo, it will be converted to mono by isolating the left channel.
 3. **Encoding**: The audio is encoded to Opus format using the specified bitrate and channel configuration.
 4. **Output**: The encoded Opus file is saved to the specified output path.